 For those who own equities, there are three general ways to build a portfolio that I have seen work to beat the indexes with less risk.
 Only you can determine which approach is best for you.

-The first is to own 20-30 stocks that each make up 1% to 6% of your portfolio.
+All Stock: the first is to own 20-30 stocks that each make up 1% to 6% of your portfolio.
 This is an aggressive way to try to make long-term returns that crush the markets.
 Individual security selection and slowly building positions are the keys to succeeding with this approach.
 This is essentially the way that Warren Buffett did it.

 What Is Trading